bugbiteme/openshift_tutorials/README.md

 # OpenShift Tutorials
 Landing page for OpenShift Tutorials by Leon Levy

+# Lesson 1 - Install and run Minishift

 # Prerequisites

-Before we get started, you need to get minishift up and running on your workstation.
+Before we get started on any of the following lessons, you need to get minishift up and running on your workstation.
 Minishift is a lightweight, single-node instance of OpenShift, which can easily be deployed on a laptop, workstation, or wherever it is you want to run these tutorials.

 I will be running the excercises from my MacBook